johannalehto/exhibition-wishlist/README.md

 ## 🎨 App

 Exhibition Wishlist is a web-based app for organizing museum and gallery visits with friends.
-It allows users to register, log in, add interesting exhibitions, and track which exhibitions each user is interested in.
-The app also reminds as exhibition end dates approach, and sorts exhibitions in chronological order based on their end dates.
+It allows users to register, log in, join different groups and create lists for them, add interesting exhibitions, and track which exhibitions each user is interested in.
+The app also displays exhibition end dates approaching, and sorts exhibitions in chronological order based on their end dates.

 ## 🚀 Test Deployment
 https://exhibition-wishlist.fly.dev/